Rambler Ranch

 The Rambler Ranch, located in Elizabeth, Colorado, is home to the most extensive private collection of American Motors Corporation (AMC), predecessor company cars and trucks, as well as other vehicles and marketing memorabilia on display.
-It has prototypes, concepts, race cars, unique on-offs, and popular cars that span over a century of automotive history.
+It has prototypes, concepts, race cars, unique one-offs, and popular cars that span over a century of automotive history.
 The collection has hundreds of vehicles in buildings on the wooded property.
 It includes a restoration shop and facilities to showcase Kelvinator and other antique appliances, vintage clothing and accessories, a Sinclair gasoline station, a 1960s diner, and an entire apartment in authentic 1960s decor.